BBC Breakfast: Editorial team

 Richard Frediani was appointed editor of BBC Breakfast in September 2019 after being appointed in July 2019.
-He has been on leave since June 2025, after bullying allegations were made against him.
+He was on leave for two weeks in June 2025, after bullying allegations were made against him.
+But reports in September 2025 said he was cleared.
 Frediani had replaced Adam Bullimore, who had held the role since 2013.
 Bullimore was previously the deputy editor for five years.
 Alison Ford, previously the UK Editor for BBC Newsgathering, was the editor of the programme until her death in July 2013.
 Her appointment followed the departure of David Kermode to 5 News.

 Regular guests

 BBC Breakfast has a regular panel of experts who appear to provide specialist insight or analysis into news stories when they are required.
 In addition, the newspaper review on the weekends have a regular guest to provide commentary.